Dhanarajb/ReactJS/Scenarios.md

 ```
-External API Integration: You need to integrate a third-party REST API into your application.
-Explain the steps you'd take to fetch and display data from this API.

-Forms and Validation: You have a form with various input fields.
-How would you handle form validation and submission in a way that provides a good user experience?

-Redux Middleware: Describe a scenario where you would use middleware in Redux.
-Provide an example of creating custom middleware and explain its purpose.

-Component Reusability: Provide a scenario where you've reused components across different projects.
-How would you ensure their reusability and maintainability?

-React Router: How would you handle nested routes and route parameters using React Router?
-Give an example scenario where you'd need these features.

 Authentication and Routing: Explain how you'd protect specific routes in your application from unauthorized access after a user logs in.